phylyd/QBNN/README.md

 This repo is supplementary to our paper: https://arxiv.org/abs/1810.12948, presenting the code implementations of QBNN examples.

-The implementations are done on Huawei's Quantum Computing -- HiQ: http://hiq.huaweicloud.com/en/index.html
+The implementations are done on Huawei's Quantum Computing Platform "HiQ" : http://hiq.huaweicloud.com/en/index.html